RimuEirnarn/calculator/README.md

 # Calculator

-Yeah, just calculator.
-You shouldn't use this if you have other calculator.
+Yeah, just a calculator.
+You shouldn't use this if you have another calculator.
 This calculator sucks.

 ## Installation

-Clone this repo then you can access it directly, host a simple file-server with HTTP, use pywebview (you can use main.py), or you can use whatever to access that index.html file.
+Clone this repo, and then you can access it directly, host a simple file server with HTTP, use Pywebview (you can use main.py), or you can use whatever to access that index.html file.

 ### Or... use this one: